o8t/technical-evaluation-react/clowntown/README.md

 	make licenses look more like licenses & define grid location for attributes

 	connect licenses in list to licenses on map (ie clicking on map highlights the license of that clown & scrolls down to it)

+	AddNewClown fields show thru popup animation

+	use clown's personal uploaded image on map, 3d clowns only when none provided (also match 3d clown w hair color instead of modulating by index?)
 ```
 ### INSTALLATION/RUNNING